What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 When to use “la”

-LA is used for any feminine nouns or adjectives beginning with:
+LA is used for any feminine noun or adjective that begins with:

-For example, a feminine noun such as lampada, lamp, will become la lampada, the lamp.
+For example, a feminine noun like lampada, lamp, becomes la lampada, the lamp.

 La lampada è accesa.